 If a bluff is determined to be stable, the setback from the top of the bluff should be calculated by the bluff retreat times the life expectancy of the house or building to be protected.
 If the bluff is determined to be unstable, a buffer should be added as a safety factor to the setback from the top of the bluff.
-The buffer should be calculated through a site-specific quantitative slope stability analysis that incorporates historic data and considers the potential for increased bluff retreat in response to sea level rise.
+The buffer should be calculated through a site-specific quantitative slope stability analysis that incorporates historic data.
 However, due to the unpredictability of episodic erosion, a minimum buffer from the setback from the top of the bluff would be appropriate in all cases.